 We encourage anyone interested in materials from the Naylor Archive to reach out with requests.
 The Archive is a collaborative space, and all are welcome to explore the physical and digital collection.
 The Archive Team is open to building knowledge and community with anyone engaged with Naylor’s work.

-The Gloria Naylor Archive is now open to researchers.
-Because our capacity is limited due to COVID-19 restrictions, you will need to make an appointment for your visit by emailing firstname.lastname@example.org.
-In accord with Lehigh University policy, all visitors and staff in the the Naylor Archive will be required to wear a mask, regardless of vaccination status.
+The Gloria Naylor Archive is open to researchers.
+You will need to make an appointment for your visit by emailing email@example.com.
 To plan your visit and get a sense of the collection’s holdings, you may want to consult our finding aid in advance.
-For additional questions about your research project, please feel free to email our staff; you can expect a response within two business days.
+For additional questions about your research project, please feel free to email our staff.

-As of Summer 2021, we have digitized materials relating to The Women of Brewster Place, Linden Hills, Mama Day, and several unpublished works.
+As of Summer 2023, we have digitized most of the materials in Series 2.
 Please contact us to inquire about accessing the digitized documents.
 If you’ve already contacted us regarding access, you can find the documents here.

 Reproductions shared by the Gloria Naylor Archive should not be further reproduced, sold, shared, or given to another person, company, or institution for any purpose without the written permission of Sacred Heart University.
 Anyone who would like to view digitized materials is invited to contact us directly at firstname.lastname@example.org.